kif-framework/KIF/README.md

 ![Add category linker flags screen shot](https://github.com/square/KIF/raw/master/Documentation/Images/Add Category Linker Flags.png)

-Finally, we'll add a preprocessor flag to our testing target so that we can conditionally include code.
-This will help us make sure that none of our testing code makes it into the production app.
-We'll call the flag "RUN_KIF_TESTS" and we'll add it under the "Preprocessor Macros."
-Again we'll want to make sure the "$(inherited)" entry is first in the list,
+Finally, add a preprocessor flag to the testing target so that you can conditionally include code.
+This will help make sure that none of the testing code makes it into the production app.
+Call the flag "RUN_KIF_TESTS" and add it under the "Preprocessor Macros."
+Again, make sure the "$(inherited)" entry is first in the list,

 ![Add preprocessor macro screen shot](https://github.com/square/KIF/raw/master/Documentation/Images/Add KIF Preprocessor Macro.png)